 Bill says, “Henry what am I gonna do?
 I gotta make this record number one.”

-I said, “Man, you gotta put me number one.
-Then you can put that one number one.”
+I said, “Man, you gotta put me number one.”

 But I says, “Man, you gotta give me that number one slot cause I’ve had 4 number one slots in a row with KC, like the Beatles y’know.
-I want my number 5 slot.”
+I want my 5 in a row.”

 So Bill said, “For you Henry I’ll do it.”